 Our limbs include not only our arms and legs, but also the tailbone and the head.
 Way back at a time few of us remember, all our nutrients came to us through our navels and then radiated out to all our limbs.
 Through the umbilical cord, we took in nourishment and oxygen that was then distributed to the outlying areas of our bodies.
 For our first six months or so outside the womb, our bodies imitated this starfish-like breathing pattern, termed navel radiation.
 Navel radiation helped us unfurl our limbs so that we could begin to move about the world.

 Navel radiation is a pattern that can help us open freely into yoga poses even as adults.
 By freeing the belly for abdominal-based breathing, we can then intentionally extend the breath energy out into all our limbs.
 Freeing the belly is key.
 Your torso—chest and abdomen—are the intersection between the arms, legs, head and tailbone.
 When we chronically suck in our bellies, that intersection becomes blocked, inhibiting the flow of energy among the limbs.
-This month’s pose, like all standing poses, expresses navel radiation simply through its shape, making it easy to explore this vital breathing pattern.
+Prasarita Padottanasana (Wide-Legged Forward Bend), like all standing poses, expresses navel radiation simply through its shape, making it easy to explore this vital breathing pattern.

-Release your arms and place your hands on your hips.
-Bending from the pelvis, let your torso come forward as far as it will go without losing contact with deep breathing.
+- Release your arms and place your hands on your hips.
+Bending from the pelvis, let your torso come forward as far as it will go without feeling your breathing become restricted.
 Place your hands on the floor if they will reach, on yoga blocks, or on the seat of a chair.
 Again, explore navel radiation first from head to tailbone, then moving the breath out into all the limbs.
 Stay for 5 or 10 deep breaths.
 If you can’t feel the breath radiating outward, you are probably pushing too far.

-If you want to stretch your shoulders and chest, you can clasp your fingers behind your back and extend your arms out behind you with your palms facing your back.
-Another option for opening your chest and shoulders is to place your palms together behind your back (as in the photo).
+- If you want to stretch your shoulders and chest, you can clasp your fingers behind your back and extend your arms out behind you with your palms facing your back.
+Another option for opening your chest and shoulders is to place your palms together behind your back.